AlternativeFFFF/Alt-F4/submissions/hornwitser_clusterio_v2/road-to-clusterio-2.0.md

 One of the changes that started to take shape was moving the code for the teleportation chests out of the main codebase and into a separate plugin.
 Since Clusterio is first and foremost the server software making cross-server mod interactions possible, having these teleportation chests also called Clusterio is confusing when we’re expecting more and more that Clusterio will be used for other things than those chests.
 So we also decided to rebrand the item-teleportation-through-magical-chests feature as Subspace Storage.
 While I was at it, I also decided to replace those wonky sky chest and collection net sprites with something more appropriate to subspace storage.

-[Insert subpsace-storage-sprites.jpg here]
-[Caption: New placeholder sprites for the item, fluid, and electricity inputs and outputs in the Subspace Storage mod.]
+{% include image.html src='https://media.alt-f4.blog/ALTF4/18/subspace-storage-sprites.jpg' alt='Subspace storage placeholder sprites' caption='New placeholder sprites for the item, fluid, and electricity inputs and outputs in the Subspace Storage mod.' %}

 They are still more of a placeholder though, since I’m not much of a 3D artist when it comes to texturing and mechanical modelling.
 I took the time to set up an automated toolchain with Blender to render, crop and output the sprites into the mod.
 You know how it is with programmers: automate all the things.